Roman coins of the emperors Carus, Carinus, and Numerian, 282-285. Their chronology.

 "--" means coins for that ruler were not issued in that time period.

-"continued" means the legend above is continued and coins of the two time periods are not distinguished by that part of the legend.
+"continued" means the previous legend (above) is continued and coins of the two time periods are not distinguished by that part of the legend.

 On another page a table lists which kinds of legend-ending occur at each mint in RIC.
 (RIC was published in 1933 and is far from complete because much has been discovered since then.)